 Adding vines, trellises, or curtains can enhance the aesthetic of a pergola.

-- Vines can climb a trellis or the flat top of a pergola, creating a living wall or structure.
+- Vines can climb a trellis or the flat top of a pergola to create a living wall or structure.

-- Trellises on the sides of a pergola contribute to additional privacy and shade while giving vines a place to climb.
+- Trellises on the sides of a pergola provide additional privacy, shade, and a place for vines to climb.

-- Curtains can be installed in a pergola’s frame for privacy and a cabana-style aesthetic.
+- Curtains can be installed in a pergola’s frame for privacy, to increase shade, and to create a cabana-style aesthetic.

 Specialized pergolas may offer extra features such as bench seating, built-in tables, and motorized screens.

 - Bench seating may be built into the side of a pergola, much like a gazebo.
-It provides a place to enjoy the outdoors without investing in additional outdoor furniture.
+A bench provides a place to enjoy the outdoors without needing to invest in additional outdoor furniture.
 These seats are typically made of the same material as the rest of the pergola.

 - Built-in tables solve the issue of where to set up a bar, place appetizers, or play cards.
 As these tables are generally taller than a standard dining table, users can stand at or sit on stools around the table.

-- Freestanding pergolas are independent of other structures—their placement is more flexible for this reason.
-They need to be properly anchored to a patio or a deck or into concrete footers that sink into the lawn to prevent them from falling over.
-These pergola kits offer easy-to-follow instructions for DIY installation.
+- Freestanding pergolas, independent of other structures, offer flexibility in their placement.
+They must be properly anchored to a patio, deck, concrete, or lawn to prevent them from falling over.
+These pergola kits often offer easy-to-follow instructions, making them ideal for DIY installation.

-A pergola is a functional and stylish addition to an outdoor space, giving utility to areas that may have previously gone unused.
-Once you’ve decided to purchase a pergola kit, you may have some additional questions on its purpose and how to best use it.
-Check out some of the most frequently asked questions and answers about owning a pergola.
+Once you’ve decided to purchase a pergola kit, you may have some additional questions about its purpose or how to best use it.
+Read on for some of the most frequently asked questions and answers about owning a pergola.

 Q. What is the purpose of a pergola?

-A pergola extends living space to the outdoors, essentially creating an open-air room that helps protect users from overbearing sunlight and the elements while providing a place to entertain and relax.
+A pergola extends living space to the outdoors, essentially creating an open-air room that protects users from overbearing sunlight and the elements while providing a place to entertain and relax.